 What can you do if you're pregnant and have had alcohol? continued...

-after birth.
-And the doctor will know to do more tests, if needed, as your
+If your doctor knows to look for FASD-related problems while you're pregnant, he or she can watch your baby's health both before and after birth.
+And the doctor will know to do more tests, if needed, as your child grows.

-to see and address how alcohol may affect many parts of your life, including
+If you think you might have a drinking problem, talk with your doctor, counselor, or other support person.
+Doing this can help you to see and address how alcohol may affect many parts of your life, including your pregnancy.

 When are alcohol effects on a fetus diagnosed?

 Signs of FASD don't always appear at birth.
 A doctor may be able to spot severe alcohol effects (fetal alcohol syndrome, or FAS) in the child at birth.
 But less severe effects, such as behavior or learning problems, may not be noticed until the child is in school.